Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Experiments

 \subsection{Evaluation Metrics}

 We use BLEU \cite{papineni2002bleu}, and BLEURT \cite{sellam2020bleurt} metrics to evaluate the performance of our SLT approach.
-BLEU is the most used metric in machine translation and is based on the precision of n-grams (consecutive word sequences).
+BLEU is a metric based on the precision of n-grams (consecutive word sequences) for machine translation.
 On the other hand, BLEURT aims to achieve human-quality scoring.
 Higher scores indicate better translation.
-We use the sacreBLEU \cite{post2018call} implementation for BLEU, and BLEURT-20 checkpoints for the calculation of BLEURT scores.
+We use the sacreBLEU \cite{post2018call} implementation for BLEU, and BLEURT-20 checkpoints \cite{pu2021learning} for the calculation of BLEURT scores.